 - Salt — I used plain table salt, but you can substitute sea salt.

 - Chocolate Chips — There are so many tasty dairy-free chocolate chips to choose from these days.

 How to Make Oatmeal Chocolate Chip Cookies

-Remove the pan from the oven and allow the cookies to cool for about 1 minute on the pan before transferring to a wire rack to cool completely.
+- Drop dough by rounded spoonfuls onto a cookie sheet and bake for 9 to 10 minutes.
+Let cookies cool for a minute on the baking sheet before transferring to a wire rack to cool completely.

 - Use softened butter, by leaving the butter out on the counter about 30 minutes before baking

 - I recommend creaming the butter and sugar with a mixer.
 Here’s why it’s important to whip butter with sugar when making cookies.